inspireui/support/.github/ISSUE_TEMPLATE/request-support.md

 ---

-Step 1: Clarify the detail issues and screenshots:
+Step 1*: Clarify the detail issues and screenshots:

-Step 2: send Proof Purchase by submitting on this form - https://support.inspireui.com
+Step 2*: send Proof of Purchase by submitting on this form - https://support.inspireui.com